dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

-In the definition of `Box`, is `T` a nullable type or a non-nullable type?
+In the definition of `Box`, is `T` is a nullable type or a non-nullable type?
 As
 you can see, it can be instantiated with either kind.
 The answer is that `T` a
 *potentially nullable type*.
 Inside the body of a generic class or method, a
 potentially nullable type has all of the restrictions of both nullable types